 Start buying an

-extra gallon of water each week when you shop, that way the expense
+extra gallon or two of water each week when you shop.
+This way, the expense

 and store it safely so that you'll be prepared with dehydrated food